CMSgov/beneficiary-fhir-data/docs/rfcs/0022-beneficiary-merging.md

 When this happens, we receive a cross-reference ID (xref_id) which will indicate there are multiple beneficiary records that point to the same person.
 Additionally, we receive another field called the cross-reference switch (xref_sw) which will tell us which beneficiary record is the most current.
-The value of `xref_sw` can be either `Y` (yes) or `N` (no), with a value of `Y` indicating that this beneficiary has been merged into another and a value of N indicating that this is the most current record.
+The value of `xref_sw` can be either `Y` (yes) or `N` (no), with a value of `Y` indicating that this beneficiary has been merged into another and a value of `N` indicating that this is the most current record.

+Additionally, there may be situations where a cross-reference relationship is created in error.
+When this occurs, there will be a 'kill credit' code set to `1` indicating that the cross-reference relationship is invalid and should be ignored.
+When the relationship _is_ valid, the code will either be `null` or `2`.

-This is a fairly rare scenario, with ~400,000 out of the ~65,000,000 beneficiaries having a cross-reference ID.
+This is a fairly rare scenario, with ~400,000 out of the ~65,000,000 beneficiaries having a cross-reference ID (**Note:** it seems we are still missing quite a lot of xref IDs so it's possible that this number will change).

 ## Status